 - Once the time has passed, filter your cold brew coffee completely.
 If you use a French press, place the plunger on top and press down.
 Otherwise, you can use a sieve with a cheesecloth added to filter your coffee completely.

 You now have amazing-tasting cold brew coffee.
-You can use this as the basis for this coffee recipe, but if you have some left over, you can also drink it as is.
-It’s amazing.
+You can use this as the basis for this coffee recipe, but if you have some leftovers, you can also drink it as is.
+It’s amazing!

 Now that you know all about what you need for this coffee, let’s dive into the recipe where I’ll show you how to make the iced coffee: